floundernews/floundernews.github.io/_articles/2024/12/2024-12-9-cats-and-dogs.md

 layout: article
 author: "anonymous"
 title: "Widespread Panic As Cats and Dogs Discover the Truth: Opinions From Experts"
-description: "cats-and-dogs"
+description: " 'They're eating the WHAT???' "
 order: 4
 ---

-### Widespread Panic As Cats and Dogs Discover the Truth: Opinions From Experts
-“*They’re eating the WHAT???*”

 “The news really hit me hard.
 I mean, Toronto is only 3 hours away from the border.
 If all the cats are being eaten in the US, it’s not too long before Canada follows.” - Ms *Trahnzgendrohp Rations*, local cat citizen